 DIY topiary trees with boxwood sprays

 This is what it looked like below when I “clumped” the boxwood sprays together.

-Below is what the boxwood sprays looked like when I pushed them down into the floral foam.
-I used a rubber band at the bottom to keep them together.
+This is what the base looked like with the floral foam.
+I used a rubber band to keep them together temporarily.